MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-productivity-tips.md

 Semantic code coloring is a feature that helps you distinguish between different types of code elements.
 For example, you can easily see the difference between a variable and a field. <!-- For more information, see [Semantic code coloring](devenv-semantic-code-coloring.md). -->

 ## Global and workspace launch configuration

 > [!NOTE]
 > Introduced with [!INCLUDE[prod_short](includes/prod_short.md)] version 21.1.

 Add a launch property to a code-workspace or in the settings.json file.
 This allows for a centralized configuration of projects.
-Any local `launch.json` file overrides the workspace and global configuration.
-And a workspace launch configuration overrides the launch configuration specified in the global `settings.json` file.
+Any local `launch.json` file overrides the user and workspace configuration.
+And a workspace launch configuration overrides the launch configuration specified in the user `settings.json` file.

 > [!NOTE]
 > If a local `launch.json` file doesn't contain a valid AL launch configuration, we'll try to find one in the code-workspace first, and then in the `settings.json` files.
-However, if the launch property is specified in the code-workspace file even without specifying a valid AL configuration, the global `settings.json` file won't be able to override it.
+However, if the launch property is specified in the code-workspace file even without specifying a valid AL configuration, the user `settings.json` file won't be able to override it.

 ## General Visual Studio Code tips